open-mmlab/mmdetection/GETTING_STARTED.md

 ### Train with multiple machines

-If you run mmdetection on a cluster managed with [slurm](https://slurm.schedmd.com/), you can just use the script `slurm_train.sh`.
+If you run MMDetection on a cluster managed with [slurm](https://slurm.schedmd.com/), you can use the script `slurm_train.sh`.

 ```shell
 ./tools/slurm_train.sh ${PARTITION} ${JOB_NAME} ${CONFIG_FILE} ${WORK_DIR} [${GPUS}]